mhgolkar/Jodo/README.md

 Creating a Jodo Database-Object:
 * `jodo('path/to/file.json')`
 * `jodo(object)`
-both returns jodo-object, with these properties:
+each returns jodo-object, with these properties:

     * jodo-object`.path` String (path of flat json file)